PappaMYST/PappaMYST/README.md

 ### Hi there, I'm Darshan Shakya 👋

 I'm a **Web Developer**, specializing in Laravel framework, and using TailwinCSS for attractive UIs.
-I am currently learning Javascript and planning to learn React and React Native which complements my journey as a web developer.
+I am currently learning Liverwire and AlpineJS which complements my journey as a web developer.

 ---